WhyHelloPear/pool_doctor/README.md

 <ul>
   <li> If high amounts of hardness and alkalinity are combined, high concentrations of calcium carbonate may result in scale formation or cloudy water.</li>
   <li> When cal hypo is added to a pool, pH, alkalinity and hardness of treated water may drift upward.</li>
-  <li> A Saturation Index (SI) between -0.5 to 0.5 is considered balanced.
-Use the Taylor watergram wheel to calculate the SI of a pool based off of its current chemical balance.
-If a pool's SI is outside of the range, adjust the wheel's readings (PH, ALK, CALCIUM, TEMP) in ways that make sense (don't set temp to 50, or PH to 6, or any crazy shit; remember calcium hardness can only be reduced by draining a pool and refiniling it) until the pool falls into the range of a balanced SI.
+  <li>Use the Taylor watergram wheel to calculate the SI of a pool based off of its current chemical balance.
+If a pool's SI is outside of the range (-0.3 < SI < 0.5), adjust the wheel's readings (PH, ALK, CALCIUM, TEMP) in ways that make sense (don't set temp to 50, or PH to 6, or any crazy shit; remember calcium hardness can only be reduced by draining a pool and refiniling it) until the pool falls into the range of a balanced SI.
 Use the found adjustments to determine<li>
-  <li></li>
+  <li>Total Alkalinity (carbonite Total Alkalinity) = Alkalinity - (1/3 * Cyanuric acid)</li>
   <li></li>
   <li></li>
 </ul>